-Canal Pool has been stocked with 25,000 fish including 10,000 carp which are already weighing in between 2lbs and 4lbs plus 15,000 chub, barbel, roach, skimmer bream and ide, the latter of which are helping to bulk up catches.
+Canal Pool has been stocked with fish including carp which are already weighing in between 2lbs and 4lbs together with barbel, roach, skimmer bream and ide, the latter of which are helping to bulk up catches.

 The most popular technique so far has been to pole fish 6mm banded pellets whilst feeding 4mm pellets although fishing maggots is pulling in 100lb bags of silvers and good sized ide which have grown on rapidly.

-Re-opened for fishing in April 2016 and reserved for pleasure anglers, House Pool has been quadrupled in size to privide some 35 pegs.
+Re-opened for fishing in April 2016 and reserved for pleasure anglers, House Pool has been quadrupled in size to provide some 35 pegs.
+Because a lot of

 With three islands to fish to, the pool has a two feet wide, two feet deep shelf running around the edge which then drops gradually to a bowl shaped bottom with a maximum depth of 10 feet.
 There are no shelves aorund the island which have banks which taper to the bottom.

-House Pool has been stocked with the fish from the former Arrow Specimen Pool, which has been closed for the 2016 season so that it can be converted into a pleasure and match pool ideal which is proving ideal for small club matches.
+House Pool has been stocked with the fish from the former Arrow Specimen Pool, which has been converted into a pleasure and match pool ideal which is proving ideal for small club matches.

-This means that it now holds common, mirror and ghost carp to 24lbs as well as tench to 6lbs 8oz, bream and barbel to 4lbs, roach to 2lbs, perch to 1lb 6oz and rudd to 1lb.
+This means that House Pool now holds common, mirror and ghost carp to 24lbs as well as tench to 7lbs, bream and barbel to 4lbs, roach to 2lbs, perch to 1lb 6oz and rudd to 1lb.